Alicante, Spain

 Observation

 Observation program aimed at teachers of classical ballet.
 Participants will be able to observe the classes In order to Improve their teaching methodology.
-All our teachers have diploma of classical dance teacher from the Vaganova Ballet Academy.
+All our teachers are the most important personalities of the current classical dance scene, all of them teachers, ballet masters or stars of the main ballet institutions.

 IN ADDITION